 The Eastern Local School District was officially formed on October 5, 1959 by a vote of the Pike County Board of Education.
 The district was a consolidation of the Beaver, Stockdale, and Union Local School Districts.
 The district covers approximately 107 square miles.
 Most of the district is located in Pike County with portions extending into both Jackson and Scioto counties.

 The newly formed Eastern district built a new high school near the intersection of Tile Mill Road and Beaver Pike.
-The district, for many years, utilized the Beaver and Stockdale buildings for the K-8 grades, and the new high school for grades 9-12.
+The district, for many years, utilized the Beaver and Stockdale buildings for grades K-8, and the new high school for grades 9-12.

 Currently, the district serves over 950 students, including a portion of the juniors and seniors who attend the Pike County Career Technology Center.
 The district employs over 120 staff members, including administrators, teachers, and support personnel such as custodians, cooks, bus drivers, secretaries, and aides.